What you should know about cybercrime

 System down due to DDoS attack

-Another form of cybercrime is the DDoS attack (in Dutch), or Distributed Denial of Service attack.
+Another form of cybercrime is the DDoS attack, or Distributed Denial of Service attack.
 Criminals send so much data traffic to your server, website or app via a network of computers called a botnet (in Dutch), that visitors can no longer access it.
 DDoS attacks are also used as a distraction: while you are busy solving the problem, criminals try to steal your data.

 Extortion and threat